accessibilitysupported/a11ysupport.io/CONTRIBUTING.md

 ## Suggest a missing test case

 Please [create an issue](https://github.com/accessibilitysupported/accessibilitysupported/issues) or create a pull request to suggest a new test case.

+A test case provides instructions to test the functionality of a feature when used with AT.
+For example, a test case might include a specific attribute or value that is used to modify a feature.
+If `aria-hidden` is a feature, separate test cases should exist to test `aria-hidden="true"` and `aria-hidden="false"`.

 Details for the test case should include:

 1. A name for the test case.
 2. Sample code for the test case (preferably committed to this project so that it doesn't change without our knowledge).